All Episodes

 Yeah.

-How is your criticism of uh the manager, the campaign manager for McCain, and his suggestion to others about what not to talk about?
+How is your criticism of the manager, the campaign manager for McCain, and his suggestion to others about what not to talk about?

 How does that differ than your suggestion to the Republicans who to vote for in the primaries?

-Oh, you've gotta be kidding, Kathy.
+Oh, you've got to be kidding, Kathy.

 No.

-You've I'm not I y I'm not demanding anything.
+I'm not demanding anything.

 They have been ordered to only stick to those talking points that McCain's camp has put out.

-Their speech, their speech has been limited.
+Their speech has been limited.

 I can't do that to you.